SLocs123/QuickTrack/new/Readme.md

   Assess data handling

-  Review distance estimation, could be an error in code!!!!
+  Review distance estimation, could be an error in code!!!! potentially remove

+  add track age tracking

+  define confidence syntax

+  Finish quick track process, important!!! can build from there